ktorio/ktor-documentation/topics/Structuring_Applications.md

 We can even take this one step further - install plugins per application, as needed, especially for instance when we’re using the Authentication plugin which depends on specific routes.
-One important note however is that Ktor will detect if a plugin has been installed twice by throwing an [DuplicateApplicationFeatureException](https://api.ktor.io/ktor-server/ktor-server-core/ktor-server-core/io.ktor.application/-duplicate-application-feature-exception/index.html) exception.
+One important note however is that Ktor will detect if a plugin has been installed twice by throwing an `DuplicateApplicationPluginException` exception.

 ### A note on using objects